-Before choosing to continue her education, Deanna worked at the Florida Department of Health overseeing state-wide efforts related to Children’s Medical Services, community health, emergency preparedness, disease control, minority health, and compassionate use; she was primarily responsible for the enhanced integration of health programs, particularly for endeavors that improved the health of children.
-She similarly provided guidance to local health departments on the community health assessment and improvement planning process, the Florida Healthy Babies initiative, and the state’s integrate approach to PHAB accreditation.
-She also coordinated the accreditation of Florida State University’s Master of Public Health program, which is where her affinity for performance management began, and led the team that propelled the FSU tobacco-free campus policy into fruition.
+Before choosing to continue her education, Deanna worked as the statewide health programs administrator for the Florida Department of Health overseeing state-wide efforts related to Children’s Medical Services, community health, emergency preparedness, disease control, minority health, and compassionate use.
+She was primarily responsible for the enhanced integration of health programs within the department (breaking down silos), partners, and stakeholders - particularly for endeavors that improved the health of children.
+She helped to develop and launch the Florida Healthy Babies initiative which stimulated local efforts to reduce the infant mortality racial disparity using best practices.
+She also provided guidance to local health departments on the community health assessment and improvement planning processes, strategic planning, and the state’s integrated approach to PHAB accreditation.
+Deanna has worked on several different accreditations, but her affinity for performance management began while she coordinated the initial CEPH accreditation of Florida State University’s Master of Public Health program.
+Similarly, her passion for policy advocacy began as she led the team that propelled the FSU tobacco-free campus policy into fruition and worked with housing units to adopt tobacco-free policies.
 Deanna received her Master of Public Health and Bachelor of Exercise Science degrees from Florida State University, earned a Six Sigma Green Belt certification from the Florida Sterling Council, and is a trained facilitator.